revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 > Option d)
 <details><summary> <b>Explanation</b> </summary>

 > The above code will throw a TypeError because the default way of method overloading is not possible in python.
-Here the later function overrides the previous function at the run time so, three arguments are required to pass to multiply() method not two at the time of calling.
+Here, the later function overrides the previous function at the run time and so, three arguments are required to pass to multiply() method and not two at the time of calling.
   </details>
 </details>